jachin/thomomys/README.md

         reverse=True)} # reversed for descending order
 ```

+## Optional Configuration

 You will probably want to use
 [pelican-materialbox](https://github.com/greizgh/pelican-materialbox),
 a pelican plugin to use
 [materialboxed](http://materializecss.com/media.html#materialbox) from
 Materialize.

+## Dependencies

+A straight up checkout of the theme should just work, however npm is setup if
+you want to mess with stuff.

+Run this command from theme's root directory:

+    npm

 ## License